 The annual DV program makes visas available to persons meeting simple, but strict, eligibility requirements.
 A computer-generated, random drawing chooses selectees for DVs.
 The visas are distributed among six geographic regions, and within each region, no single country may receive more than seven percent of the available DVs in any one year.
 Visas are allocated to natives of countries with historically lower rates of U.S. immigration.
 Natives of countries who have sent more than 50,000 immigrants to the United States over the past five years are not eligible to apply for the Diversity Visa program.

-For DV 2015, natives of the following countries are not eligible to apply, because more than 50,000
+For DV 2016, natives of the following countries may not be eligible to apply, because more than 50,000

 natives of these countries immigrated to the United States in the previous five years: